d-bl/MAE-gf/docs/paris.md

 ## Introduction
 ![photo mt-0434][ph-0434]
-The examples on this page came to life as variations on a rose-ground with "do nothing (much)" on the left and right.
-My first studies of Groundforge learned me, that the scheme needed was actually a paris ground!<br>
 The photo shows the example on the bottom of this page, but slighty adapted to get the colours right.
 <p style="clear: both"></p>